jorroll/solid-forms/README.md

 );
 ```

-If we want to add two child FormControls representing a person's name to our FormGroup we could:
+If we want to add two child FormControls representing a person's name to our FormGroup we could do the following (note, all control objects in `solid-forms` are immutable so you need to use the provided methods--e.g. `setControl()`--to update their state):

 ```ts
 group.setControl("firstName", createFormControl(""));